DEATH SHALL HAVE NO DOMINION

 “You shall not have my body, and death shall have no dominion,” she declared, though her voice was shaking.

 So furious was he that he seized a butcher’s knife himself and thrust it through her belly and slit it open.
 She screamed as he cut out her bowels and liver and cast them into the pit for the feast of the forest wolves.
-Dark blood spilled over her lips, as he cut out her tiny beating heart.
-She released a final groan as it was torn from her bosom, and then felt nothing more.
-Tears gleamed in her dulling eyes and carried her soul in their journey down her ashen cheeks.
-He then submerged her corpse in the mud of the nearby marsh.
+Dark blood spilled over her lips, as he slit open her lungs, and white flesh slithered out of her mouth like white worms.

 That night, with the blood of the sisters still fresh on his hands, a great tumult was heard in the robber king’s camp.
 Streaks of fire shot through the sky, scalding all who stood in its path.
 Next water invaded the camp in a sudden flash flood, drowning all who stood in its path.
 Next there came a wind, carrying away anyone who stood in its path.
 And lastly the earth itself rebelled, and quicksand pits formed in the ground, pulling down anyone in their path.

-With all his men slain or scattered, and only the soothsayer standing beside him, the robber king was agape at what he was forced to confront.
+With all his men slain or scattered, and only the soothsayer standing beside him, the robber king’s jaw dropped in horror at the sight before him.
 Standing in front of him were a dragon, a seal, a raven, and a horse, with the eyes of the murdered maidens blazing through him.
 Their ghosts had returned to haunt him.
 And then they parted and made way for the fiercest of them all: their matriarch, the werewolf.

 She leapt forward and slew the soothsayer with a single bite to the throat.
 The robber king watched as the hag gurgled in death-agony within the animal’s jaws and then fell silent, her seer’s eyes still open but seeing no more.